Code-Institute-Submissions/nba-statistics/README.md

 * Type in letter 'a' in search box and confirm that the autofill box appears.
 * Type the name 'Alex' in the search box and confirm autofill box can be clicked and will correctly select "Alex Abrines" and will not show once selected.
 * Tried to click 'Search' button with 'Alex Abrines' entered and confirm the loading gif appears until the information and image for alex abrines is loaded.
-* Entered 'Gardeners World' into search box and confirmed the loading gif and error message prompting the user to enter another name or check spelling.
+* Entered 'Gardeners World' into search box and confirmed the loading gif followed by error message prompting the user to enter another name or check spelling.
+* Altered first and second API URL's in term and confirmed presence of error message asking user to try again later in the event API is unavailable.

 ### Player Search images
 * Go to 'Player' Page.